Majorna

 Majorna is a residential area in Gothenburg, Sweden.
 It is a part of the borough Majorna-Linné.
 It is located west of the city just outside the city centre, with Göta älv in the north, Masthugget and Slottsskogen in the east, Högsbo in the south and Älvsborg in the west.

 History

 Majorna is an old area, originating from the times of the Älvsborg fortress before the foundation of Gothenburg in 1621.
 After the foundation of the city of Gothenburg, Majorna housed wharfs and other harbour-related business.
 It became a part of the city in 1868, prior to this it had been owned by the city's police authority, but it belonged to Örgryte parish.
-After including Majornas in Gothenburg, the population of the city exceeded 50,000.
+After including Majorna in Gothenburg, the population of the city exceeded 50,000.

 In the beginning of the 1900s, Majorna got its first tram line.
 It went over a hill known as Stigbergsliden, continued along Karl Johansgatan, all the way to the end station at Slottskogsgatan.
 This meant that the population of Majorna became less isolated, they could now take the tram to work in the factories in Gamlestaden, and later at SKF.